 - The U.S. Immigration and Naturalization Service requires that international students show proof that adequate resources are available to meet their first year of educational and living expenses, currently estimated at $37,315.00.
 Therefore, the Financial Statement form must be completed and returned with the indicated documentation before an I-20 can be issued.
 The following sections of the form must be completed: Statement of Resources, Sponsor Statement, and Bank Statement (see each individual section for appropriate substitutes).

 - International Students Currently Enrolled in Educational Institutions in the U.S.

 Immigration and Naturalization Service regulations require confirmation that students in the U.S. on an F-1 (student) visa must have established transfer eligibility before transfer is initiated by the new institution.
 Please follow the instructions on the form School Transfer Notification for F-1 Visa Holders.

-- Application Fee—a non-refundable $50.00 application fee is required by all international students.
+- Application Fee—a non-refundable $60 application fee is required for all international students.